ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ~~~~

-With the TrustedAppInstall message a TAM can instruct a TEEP Agent to install
+With the Install message a TAM can instruct a TEEP Agent to install
 a Trusted Component.
 The TEEP Agent will process the message, determine whether the TAM is authorized
 and whether the
 Trusted Component has been signed by an authorized TA Signer.
-If the TrustedAppInstall message was processed successfully
+If the Install message was processed successfully
 then a
 Success message is returned to the TAM, or an Error message otherwise.